WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-08/cookies-localStorage-sessionStorage/index.md

 ## Storage Limit

 Each storage method has a maximum size of the data you can store with it.
-Both local storage and session storage have a pretty large maximum storage capacity with local storage having a 10 megabit maximum and session storage having a 5 megabit maximum.
+Both local storage and session storage have a pretty large maximum storage capacity with local storage having a 10 megabyte maximum and session storage having a 5 megabyte maximum.
 These sizes are so large you should never run into any issues with storing too much data.

-Cookies on the other hand have a very restrictive capacity at 4 kilobits.
+Cookies on the other hand have a very restrictive capacity at 4 kilobytes.
 This may seem incredibly small, but in reality you shouldn't be storing too much information in cookies so you shouldn't need to worry about this maximum.

 ## Access